Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

-Risk assessed to be some concerns for outcomes: WHO score 6 and above.
-Adverse events.
+Risk assessed to be some concerns for the outcomes: Adverse events.
 Serious adverse events.

 |Selection of the reported results||

 |Comment: The protocol, statistical analysis plan and prospective registry were available.

-Risk assessed to be low for the outcomes: Mortality.
-Time to death.
-Clinical improvement.
-WHO score 6 and above.
-WHO score 7 and above.
+Risk assessed to be low for the outcomes: Mortality (D28).
+Clinical improvement (D28).
+WHO score 7 and above (D28).
 Adverse events.
 Serious adverse events.

 |Overall risk of bias||